 Rather than imagining a fantasy where a perfect body or a perfect diet fulfills all our longings, we let it go.
 There’s relief as the clinging softens.
 The health of the body or of the diet moves from a compulsion to healthy caring.
 Food is just food, and sugar is just sugar – things that bring nourishment and pleasure; not life rafts.

-So in a sense, yes – you need to fulfill your childhood longing for “the mother” so that it can be put to rest.
-But not in the way you think.
-You fulfill the longing by grieving what you didn’t receive; by coming to terms with life’s losses.
+So in a sense, yes – we need to fulfill our childhood longing for “the mother.”
+But we fulfill the longing by grieving what we didn’t receive, by fully caring for the pain and hurt within.

 The paradox of the healing process is this: in opening to the grief of what you wish were different, you find the power to accept life on its own terms.
 And through this opening, you awaken to the love and life and nourishment that is available right here, right now; you awaken to the love and warmth and possibility that resides within your own heart.
 You simply awaken to Love.